deadlyvipers/dojo_rules/introduction.md

 Picture me rollin
-My favorite course would have to be Javascrit
+My favorite course would have to be JavaScriptX